peterculture/culture-apparel-production/PRODUCTION-DASHBOARD-INFO.md

 in both orgs; confirm no `INVALID_OR_NULL_FOR_RESTRICTED_PICKLIST`; confirm lookups filled;
 `calendar.html` press lanes unchanged.

-#### S5 · Wiring: Decoration → Art Spec, Pre-Production Item → Art Spec (D18) — ✅ BUILT IN DEV2 2026-09-17, staging waits on the change set
+#### S5 · Wiring: Decoration → Art Spec, Pre-Production Item → Art Spec (D18) — ✅ DONE IN BOTH SANDBOXES 2026-09-17

 **Decided with Anthony (2026-09-17), D27:** the pages show the recipe facts **for that decoration's method**;
 a location is linked automatically **only when exactly one spec fits**; the same rule keeps running for new